-The sporangia occur in “C” sori along the center of the pinnae lobes on the mid vein.
+The sporangia occur in “C-shaped” sori along the center of the pinnae lobes on the mid vein.

 Habitat: Thelypteris kunthii grows in rocky areas and the walls of sink holes.

-Distribution in Bahamas/Globally: Thelypteris kunthii occurs throughout the Bahamian Archipelago as well as south Florida, the entire Caribbean region and Mexico south to South America.
+Distribution: Thelypteris kunthii occurs throughout the Lucayan Archipelago as well as south Florida, the entire Caribbean region and Mexico south to South America.